fxu1024/fxu1024.github.io/docs/ds/proxyha.md

     - priority: This should be set to a lower value than the primary server.
 We will use the value 90 in this guide.

-## 6 Part 4 - Start Up the Keepalived Service and Test Failover
+## 6. Start Up the Keepalived Service and Test Failover

-### 6.1 STAGE 1.
-VIP was assigned to the Primary Load Balancer
+### 6.1 VIP was assigned to the Primary Load Balancer

 - The keepalived daemon and all of its companion scripts should now be completely configured.
 We can start the service on both of our load balancers by typing: